rkhullar/csci870/REPORT.typ

 ## Conclusion

 Prediction accuracy is significantly improved by including time features in the classification algorithm.
 With my dataset 100% accuracy can be achieved by using time and 11 access points.
 Without time the 28 most common access points are required to get close to the same accuracy.
-However as shown in Figures 5.1 and Figure 5.2, my dataset is highly unbalanced with regard to both time and location.
+However as shown in Figures 5.1 and 5.2, my dataset is highly unbalanced with regard to both time and location.
 That might be the reason we see such high improvement by using time as a feature.

 ## Future Work